DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 ## Particle Attributes Buffer

-This buffer contains the following attributes for every particle: position, speed, size and temperature organized into the following structure:
+This buffer contains the particle attributes organized into the following structure:

 ```cpp
 struct ParticleAttribs